appscode-cloud/docs/src/en/guides/billing-and-usage-guide/cost-management.md

 **To enable the trial:**

 1. Select the namespace that contains your KubeDB databases.
+The trial behavior depends on when databases are created relative to when the annotation is applied:
-Any existing databases in this namespace that have not previously received a trial will receive a one-month free trial starting from when the annotation is applied.
-Any databases created later in this namespace will also automatically receive a one-month free trial.
-Databases that have already used a trial are not eligible again.
+   - **Existing databases:** If a database is still within its first month from creation, it will receive free trial usage for the remaining portion of that first month (starting from when the annotation is applied).
+Databases that have already completed their first month are not eligible for the trial.
+   - **New databases:** Any databases created after the annotation is applied will receive a full one-month free trial from their creation timestamp, as long as the namespace remains annotated.
+   - **Trial eligibility:** Each database is eligible for a one-month free trial only once during its lifetime.
 2. Apply the annotation `ace.appscode.com/enable-resource-trial` with the value `true`.

 **Example using kubectl:**